SAGARSURI/NoPlugins/README.md

-# no_plugins
+# NoPlugins

-A new Flutter application.
+A new Flutter application showing how to write custom platform-specific code to access both Android and iOS platform specific APIs.
+I have used kotlin for android and swift for iOS.

 ## Getting Started